What Does Psalm 23:1 Mean?

 Personal Reflection

-- Where am I trying to lead my own life instead of letting God shepherd me?
+- Where in my life am I trying to lead myself instead of following the Shepherd?

 A Challenge For You